 Symptoms Of Epilepsy In Dogs

 The signs of epilepsy in dogs can be alarming, to say the least.
-There are few things more terrifying for a dog owner than to see a beloved pet suddenly fall on their side, legs stretched straight and rigid, head twisting, lips pulled back to expose their teeth.
+There are few things more terrifying for a dog parents than to see a beloved pet suddenly fall on their side, legs stretched straight and rigid, head twisting, lips pulled back to expose their teeth.

 These are classic signs of a grand mal seizure, and they can make for an endless few minutes.
 An hour later, your dog may be romping through the yard while you’re still trying to settle your nerves.

-Because much of the diagnosis and treatment of epilepsy depends on the dog owner’s ability to provide a vet with details, it’s important to write down as much as you can about the episode as soon as it’s over.
+Because much of the diagnosis and treatment of epilepsy depends on the dog parent’s ability to provide a vet with details, it’s important to write down as much as you can about the episode as soon as it’s over.

 Types Of Seizures In Dogs